 Diversionary works to accommodate works for road purposes shall require a permit and will require the statutory undertaker to apply for the permit.
-However the statutory undertaker may wish to apply for reduced fees as per the Fee Summery Document and in the reductions in Section12.5.
+However the statutory undertaker may wish to apply for reduced fees as per the Ffee Summery Document matrix in Appendix B and in the reductions in Section12.5.